 A: Yes.
-Applicants must possess Defense Language Proficiency Test (DLPT) and/or Oral Proficiency Interview (OPI) scores in at least two modalities.
-For purposes of the 2023 Board, the latest DLPT/OPI scores submitted must have been certified on or after 10 April 2021.
+Applicants must possess a DLPT and/or OPI scores in at least two modalities.
+For purposes of the 2025 Board, the latest DLPT/OPI scores submitted must have been certified on or after 9 April 2023.
 If Listening and Reading tests are available for a given language, applicants must provide scores for both.
-If Listening and/or Reading tests are unavailable for a given language, applicants must provide OPI scores.
+If Listening and/or Reading tests are unavailable for a given language, applicants must provide OPI scores in order to fullfill the 2 of 3 modality requirement.